cass-h/achillino/readme.md

 ```
 Similarly being at the half sword again.
 Direct a kick to the privates for this
-pass the right foot behind the _stanco_ and at that time
+pass the right foot with the _stanco_ and at that time
 strike them with a fendente dritto to the head
 ```

 _stanco_ can be translated as tired, bored, exhausted, or standing.
 I read it as the non-dominant, or trailing foot.

-We deliver the kick with the right foot, and pass back while delivering a mandritto fendente, we don't move our left foot.
+We provoke with the falso while passing forward with our left foot, deliver the kick with the right foot, replace it behind to deliver a mandritto fendente.

 ### Patiente